 This is the only all-inclusive panda volunteer tour offered.
-We are the originators of panda volunteer tours, and after 15 years our tours have been perfected to where no other tour can duplicate us.
+We are the originators of panda tours.
+After 15 years our tours have been perfected to where no other tour can duplicate us.
 Our Tours are Panda Tours.
 The pandas are the main attraction on our tours, not a sideline.

-Our panda-intensive tour will take volunteers to the Dujiangyan Base, the only panda base at the moment that accepts volunteers.
+Our intensive panda tour will take volunteers to the Dujiangyan Panda Base, the only panda bear base at the moment that accepts volunteers.
 You will be warmly received by Mr. Wei, the former director of the old Wolong Panda Reserve which was destroyed in the earth quake in 2008.
-Mr. Wei and his staff, some who are old Wolong keepers, will make you feel welcome and treat you as a VIP volunteer.
+Mr. Wei and his staff, some who are old Wolong panda keepers, will make you feel welcome and treat you as a VIP panda volunteer.

-Best of all, we only have up to 15 participants per tour, we have lowered the tour cost this year, and we have included a special day, which only we are able to include.
-If you want a great experience with the pandas look no further, you won’t find better.
+Best of all, we only have up to 15 participants per tour, we have lowered the tour cost this year, and we have included a special day to the new Wolong base which only we are able to include.
+If you want a great experience with the pandas bears look no further, you won’t find better.

 EACH TOUR IS LIMITED TO 15 PARTICIPANTS